 The Performance Judge simultaneously experiences the performance, like an audience, and analyzes it.
 He measures the overall effect of the performance with a focus on entertainment value.
 He also identifies visual and vocal effect, audience impact, and holistically determines when attention is focused on an obviously featured technique and the underlying emotions of the song.
 This judge guards against rewarding accumulated technique or mannered/patterned performances, versus those which are truly integrated, entertaining and artistic.

-Judges in this category evaluate the degree to which the performer achieves artistic singing in the barbershop style: The production of vibrant, rich, resonant, technically accurate, and highly skilled sound, created both by the individual singer’s use of good vocal techniques, and by the ensemble processes of tuning, balancing, unity of sound and precision.
+Judges in the Singing Category evaluate the degree to which the performer achieves artistic singing in the barbershop style: The production of vibrant, rich, resonant, technically accurate, and highly skilled sound, created both by the individual singer’s use of good vocal techniques, and by the ensemble processes of tuning, balancing, unity of sound and precision.
 They listen for a sense of precise intonation, a feeling of fullness or expansion of sound, a perception of a high degree of vocal skill, a high level of unity and consistency throughout the performance, and a freedom from apparent effort that allows the full communication of the lyric and song.

 Definition of the Barbershop Style